 What are PBR 3D models?

-Tutorial posted over 1 year ago
+Tutorial posted almost 2 years ago

 Physically Based Rendering, or PBR, has become a standard in the world of 3D graphics, offering more realistic and consistent results than traditional rendering techniques.
 PBR considers the physical properties of the materials in the scene and how light interacts with these properties to render more believable graphics.